 Tropical Production Systems

-This course has been designed as a bridge between the introductory course and the four upper division courses in the production of specific crops (TPSS 401 - 404).
-TPSS 300 assumes that:
+This course is designed as a bridge between the introductory TPSS 200 course and the three upper division courses in the production of specific crops (TPSS 401, 402, 403).
+The course objectives include:

 Skills and knowledge to be acquired: